dotnet/dotnet-docker/samples/containerized-unit-testing.md

  Total time: 1.9393 Seconds
  ```

 In this example, the tests (and any other required code) are [volume mounted](https://docs.docker.com/engine/admin/volumes/volumes/) into the countainer, and `dotnet test` is run from the `tests` directory (`-w` sets the working directory).
-You can read the test results from the console or from logs, which you can write with the `--logger:trx` flag.
+You can read the test results from the console or from logs, which you can write to disk with the `--logger:trx` flag.

 The following instructions demonstrate this scenario in various configurations, with logging enabled.